Brainboxx/task/README.md

 # Task Scheduler App

-Task Scheduler is a simple React app for managing your tasks.
+Task is a simple React app for managing your tasks.
 It includes features such as adding new tasks, viewing all tasks, and editing existing tasks.

 ## How to Run the App